Parent Resource handbook

 There is no alcohol or tobacco product of any kind (including but not limited to vaping and e-cigarette devices) permitted at any swim function or inside the pool area.

 The style of the team suit changes every other year on even years.
 Although we recommend and encourage team suits to promote unity and team spirit, they are not required.
 Suits can be purchased online through the Seals website.

 11. Team Spirit Wear

 There are two organized photo days for the Seals.
-Individual swimmer photos are taken early in the season, and the team photo is usually taken on a later date.
+Individual swimmer photos are taken early in the season, and the team photo is taken on a later date.

 Individual photos are optional and taken during practice on the pool deck by a professional photographer.
-Order sheet and payment are typically due on picture day.
+Order sheet and payment are due on picture day.
 Individual retakes are available on the team photo day.

 Please talk to the Head Coach first if you have any concerns about your swimmer’s progress and/or the coaching techniques of the staff.
 You may bring any concerns not satisfactorily dealt with by the Head Coach to the Board of Directors as well.
 Safety issues and other general team concerns should be brought to the attention of the Board of Directors.

-Website: The Pinole Seals website, at www.pinoleseals.org, provides general information about team activities as well as your child’s swim times.
+Website: The Pinole Seals website, www.pinoleseals.org, provides general information about team activities as well as your child’s swim times.